paulrougieux/biotrade/paper/paper.md

 # Summary

+The aim of the `biotrade` package is to enable regular updates of agriculture, fisheries and forest products trade data from international data sources.
+The software provides methods to compare data across sources as well as methods to aggregate values and present the most important products traded and the most important trade partners.

 # Statement of need

-Similar tools exist in the R and python packaging ecosystems.
+Similar download tools exist in the R and python packaging ecosystems.
 The R package `FAOSTAT` makes it possible to download FAOSTAT and World Bank data.
-The python package `eurostat` can download Eurostat data, so does the R package `eurostat` @lahti2017retrieval.
+The python package `eurostat` can download Eurostat data, so does the R package `eurostat`

-The aim of the `biotrade` package is to enable regular update of agriculture and forest products trade related data from international data sources.
+@lahti2017retrieval.

-The advantage of the biotrade package is that it harmonises variable names across data sources, so that code that uses this data becomes more readable when moving from one data source to the next.
+The advantage of the biotrade package is that it harmonises variable names across data sources, so that R or python code depending on our naming convention becomes more readable when moving from one data source to another.

-The `biotrade` package is useful as a preparatory step in several use cases in environmental economics and life cycle analysis: (1) to compute the ecological footprint of trade (2) to compute market prices, demand and production in global agricultural and forest markets.
+The `biotrade` package is useful as a preparatory step in several use cases in environmental economics and life cycle analysis: (1) to compute the ecological footprint of trade (2) to compute demand, production and prices in market models of the agriculture or forest sector.

-Data conversion between UN Comtrade and FAOSTAT format make it possible to extend FAOSTAT bilateral trade datasets with the latest updated data.
+Data conversion between UN Comtrade codes and FAOSTAT codes make it possible to extend FAOSTAT bilateral trade datasets with the latest updated data from Comtrade.

 # Package structure and data update